webda2l/symfony-docs/http_cache/varnish.rst

 and clear the session when it is no longer needed.
 Alternatively, you can look into :ref:`caching pages that contain CSRF protected forms <caching-pages-that-contain-csrf-protected-forms>`.

-Cookies created in JavaScript and used only in the frontend, e.g. when using Google Analytics, are nonetheless sent to the server.
-These cookies are not relevant for the backend and should not affect the caching decision.
-Configure your Varnish cache to `clean the cookies header`_.
-The goal is to retain only essential cookies—such as session cookies—and remove all others.
-By doing this, pages can still be cached when there is no active session.
-If you are using PHP and have not changed its default configuration, the session cookie is typically named PHPSESSID.
-Additionally, if your application relies on other important cookies, such as a "REMEMBERME" cookie for "remember me" functionality or "trusted_device" for 2FA, these cookies should also be preserved.
+Cookies created in JavaScript and used only on the frontend, such as those from Google Analytics, are still sent to the server.
+These cookies are not relevant for backend processing and should not influence the caching logic.
+To ensure this, configure your Varnish cache to `clean the cookies header`_ by retaining only essential cookies (e.g., session cookies) and removing all others.
+This allows pages to be cached when there is no active session.

+If you are using PHP with its default configuration, the session cookie is typically named ``PHPSESSID``.
+Additionally, if your application depends on other critical cookies, such as a ``REMEMBERME`` cookie for :doc:`remember me </security/remember_me>` functionality or a trusted device cookie for two-factor authentication, these cookies should also be preserved.

 .. configuration-block::